maedeh-jeddi/RainBot/README.md

 carrying a **Franka Emika FR3** 7-DOF arm with a **Franka Hand** gripper, simulated in ROS 2 Humble + Gazebo Harmonic.
-Pairing a full arm with a mobile base means RainBot isn't limited to whatever is within reach of a fixed pedestal — it can navigate a whole warehouse floor and manipulate objects wherever they are, which is exactly what pick-and-place work in the real world
+Pairing a full arm with a mobile base means RainBot isn't limited to whatever is within reach of a fixed
+pedestal: it can navigate a whole warehouse floor and manipulate objects wherever they are, which is exactly what pick-and-place work in the real world
 demands: the parts, bins and drop-off points are rarely all next to each other.